TheSilvered/Neve/CONTRIBUTING.md

 Lines should be at most **80 characters long**.
 You can split lines at function calls or long operator chains.
-A line that is too long due to too many indentatio levels is a signal that the code should probably be re-written.
+A line that is too long due to too many indentation levels are a signal that the code should be refactored.

 ### Functions